A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 where $\delta_\c(t)$ is the distance between car $\c$ and $\nextcar_\c(t)$ at time $t$ ($\delta_\c=+\infty$ for leader cars) and $v_\c(\cdot)$ is a given velocity function.
 The initial condition is given by the couple ($\r_\c(0)=\nextroad_\c(0,\o_\c) ,\ x_\c(0)$).

 We define the velocity function as

 where $\vmax$ is the maximal velocity.
+In this way, the velocity is proportional to the headway of the car $\c$, and bounded in the interval $[0,\vmax]$.
 When a car reaches the end of its current road, it continues on the next road along its path as prescribed by the function $\nextroad$.

-One can note that this model does not guarantee that the distance between cars is larger than $\ell$ at any time, even if such constraint is satisfied at $t=0$.
-However, this is not a real issue because ``smashed'' cars can be found only in small intervals $[L_\r-\ell,L_\r]$ before any junction and their number is bounded by the number of incoming roads of that junction, see \cite{cristiani2016NHM} for details.
+As already noted in \cite{cristiani2016NHM}, the right-hand side in \eqref{ODE} is not continuous in time, since $\delta_\c$ is not; Moreover, this model does not guarantee that the distance between cars is larger than $\ell$ at any time, even if such constraint is satisfied at $t=0$.
+However, pairs of cars closer than $\ell$ to each other can be found only in small intervals $[L_\r-\ell,L_\r]$ just before any junction, and their number is bounded by the number of incoming roads of that junction, see \cite[Sect.\ 3.1]{cristiani2016NHM} for details.
+If this happens, the car behind stops and waits to have enough space ahead to move on.

 Finally, as already mentioned in the Introduction, we recall that the micro-to-macro limit of this model was investigated in \cite{cristiani2016NHM}.